What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 What’s happening: You’re delighted to introduce your new product to customers at a trade exhibition, but the QR Code on your brochure doesn’t scan.

-How to Correct It: Low contrast between the code and the background or poor print quality could be the cause of this.
+How to fix it: Low contrast between the code and the background or poor print quality could be the cause of this.
 Verify that the code prints clearly and contrasts sharply with the background.
-Try using a white background if your QR Code is too hard to see, for instance, on a dark green leaflet.

 2. The QR Code leads to a broken link

-How to Correct It: Verify again that the URL that is connected to the QR Code is accurate and up to date.
+How to fix it: Verify again that the URL that is connected to the QR Code is accurate and up to date.
 Customers won’t be able to access, for instance, if the QR Code on your restaurant’s menu points to a website that has been moved or removed.
-Before sharing the QR Code, always test the link and make any necessary updates.

 3. Slow scanning of QR Codes